nahuef/statsViewer/README.md

 4. A terminal/console will open and if everything goes right you'll see a progress bar.
 Wait for a few seconds as it processes yor data.

-5. Once it finishes, that window will close itself and you should have a new file `StatsViewer.html` in the same directory as the executable `StatsViewer.exe`.
-Double click the `.html` file to open it in your default browser.
-That's it, done!
+5. Once finished, that window will close itself and you should have a new file `StatsViewer.html` in the same directory as the executable `StatsViewer.exe`.
+Double click the `.html` file to open it in your default browser. **That's it, done!**

 ### How to find your `stats` folder
-(To complete the second option of "How to use")
+(To complete the second step and option of "How to use")
 1. Open your Steam application and go to Library -> Collections, find `Kovaak 2.0` in the list, right-click -> Manage -> Browse local files.
     <p align="center">
         <img alt="Screenshot" src="docs/browseLocalFiles.png">